 A physical therapist who specializes in women’s physical therapy and health can treat urinary incontinence through exercises that strengthen the pelvic floor, also known as kegel exercises, bladder training, and/or biofeedback.
 Often, having a better understanding of the condition and receiving proper guidance can assist with this issue.

 “What are some of the post-menopausal conditions that physical therapy can help with?”

 A qualified physical therapist who specializes in women’s physical therapy is aware of the conditions associated with menopause such as osteoporosis and osteopenia, cardiovascular disease, decreased fitness level, diabetes or postmastectomy.
 A physical therapist can evaluate your condition and design a program specific to your needs.

 Convenient physical therapy clinics near you

-We provide women’s physical therapy from our physical therapy clinics throughout New York, New Jersey, Connecticut, Massachusetts, and New Hampshire.
+We provide Women’s physical therapy in Manhattan NYC, New York, New Jersey, Connecticut, Massachusetts, and New Hampshire.
 Fill out the form above, or contact a clinic near you to speak with a Professional Physical Therapist today.

 Below is a condensed list of insurances we participate with throughout our network of physical therapy clinics.
 Find your particular provider below based on your area.
 For a complete listing of all insurance providers and individual plans by name: CLICK HERE FOR OUR FULL INSURANCE PAGE.

 Professional PT will deliver relevant and timely information on the benefits and impact of Physical Therapy, right to your inbox.
 Subscribe today to stay informed on all things from Professional Physical Therapy!